Kitware/vtk-js/Sources/Rendering/Core/Coordinate/api.md

                       a translation and rotation from world coordinates based on the camera settings.
-WORLD -               x-y-z global coordinate values MODEL -               The coordinate system specific to a dataaet or
+WORLD -               x-y-z global coordinate values MODEL -               The coordinate system specific to a dataset or
                       actor.
 This is normally converted into WORLD coordinates as part of the rendering process.
 </PRE>